A recipe for Pesto and Feta Pastries that pair perfectly with a Bloody Mary!

 A good brunch dish will contain the holy grail of carbohydrate, some fat, and ideally a runny egg.
 My perfect brunch is probably eggs Benedict and is what I nearly always order in hotels for breakfast or when out for brunch.
 By the time brunch time comes along, then the ideal accompaniment is a good Bloody Mary, made with a premium vodka such as Ketel One.

 I love tomato juice and will nearly always make myself, or order a classic Bloody Mary – nicely spicy, with a good squeeze of lemon and served with some celery salt, but for those who do not like tomato juice, or who would like to ring the changes, Ketel One has a World Class Brunch menu, with 10 different Bloody Mary’s to suit every taste and dish.
 How about a beetroot Bloody Mary to accompany a Swedish smorgasbod, or an apple, pear and carrot juice based Bloody Mary to accompany a Brazilian based brunch?

 My brunch dish is a simple puff pastry based pastry or tart, topped with pesto and cheese, and topped with the obligatory runny egg and some avocado and served of course with a Bloody Mary.

 Recipe: Pesto and Feta Pastries

-- 1/2 packet all butter puff pastry
+- 1/2 packet puff pastry (all butter is better)

 - 4 dsp pesto